bitcoin/bitcoin/doc/guide-startmany.md

 ### Create New Masternode Private Keys

-*Please note, the masternode priviate key is not the same as a wallet private key.
-Never put your wallet private key in the masternode.conf file.
-That is equivalent to putting your 1,000 DRK on the remote server and defeats the purpose of a hot/cold setup.*

 Open your QT Wallet and go to console (from the menu select Tools => Debug Console)

 Issue the following: